tensorflow/tfjs/tfjs-backend-wasm/README.md

 Starting from Chrome 92 (to be released around July 2021), **cross-origin isolation** needs to be set up in your site in order to take advantage of the multi-threading support in WASM backend.
-Without this, the backend will fallback to the WASM binary with SIMD-only support (or the vanila version if SIMD is not enabled).
+Without this, the backend will fallback to the WASM binary with SIMD-only support (or the vanilla version if SIMD is not enabled).
 Without multi-threading support, certain models might not achieve the best performance.